bornilshopno/progresso_client_side/README.md

 - terminal give you a local Server link copy the link and past your browser run the link.

+### Improvement Plan

+- will add another route for a separate board to arrange individual tasks

+- will implement JWT authentication

+- for team based progress board will create an admin control for better tracking and management

 ### GitHub Repository

 **[Client Side](https://github.com/bornilshopno/progresso_client_side)**
 **[Server Side](https://github.com/bornilshopno/progresso-server-side-mongoose)**

 ### Live Page Link: